Introducing the Recipients of the Incyte Ingenuity Awards in GVHDTM!

 The program aims to help support the development and evaluation of a work support intervention program designed to identify and address the employment challenges of people living with GVHD.
 In collaboration with MGH Cancer Center, the goal of this project is to become the first evidence-based intervention to help people with GVHD address employment challenges and subsequently improve quality of life.

-The 2022 Recipients of the Incyte Ingenuity Awards in GVHD
+The 2022 Recipients of the Incyte Ingenuity Awards in GVHDTM

 Cincinnati Children’s Hospital Medical Center logo